abcnorio/mixedmethod-rcode/README.md

 ## Citation

-If you ever refer to any part of the code, please cite it as:
+If you ever refer to any part of the R code, please cite it as:

 Gürtler, Leo (2023).
-R-code supplement for Gürtler & Huber (2023). *Subjektive Betrachtungen und objektive Ansichten.
-Qual, Quan und Logik.* R-code published on [Github](https://github.com/abcnorio/mixedmethod-rcode) and [OSDN](https://osdn.net/projects/mixedmethod-rcode).
+R code supplement for Gürtler & Huber (2023). *Subjektive Betrachtungen und objektive Ansichten.
+Qual, Quan und Logik.* R code published on [Github](https://github.com/abcnorio/mixedmethod-rcode) and [OSDN](https://osdn.net/projects/mixedmethod-rcode).